official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 of launching an attack on Iraq.
 The consequences of such an attack would be ‘incalculable’.”

-94 Telegram 562 Paris to FCO London, 30 September 2002, ‘Iraq: Military action: France’s Dilemma’.
+[^94]: Telegram 562 Paris to FCO London, 30 September 2002, ‘Iraq: Military action: France’s Dilemma’.
-95 Telegram 563 Paris to FCO London, 30 September 2002, ‘Iraq: Chirac’s Reaction to the US/UK Text’.
+[^95]: Telegram 563 Paris to FCO London, 30 September 2002, ‘Iraq: Chirac’s Reaction to the US/UK Text’.

 250

-The Report of the Iraq Inquiry279.
-Reporting his most recent discussions in New York, Sir Jeremy Greenstock repeated his warning that:
+279. Reporting his most recent discussions in New York, Sir Jeremy Greenstock repeated his warning that:

-“Starting publicly with ‘all necessary means’ and then losing it risks looking like a defeat and undermining any subsequent argument that we have legal cover for military action.”96
+“Starting publicly with ‘all necessary means’ and then losing it risks looking like a defeat and undermining any subsequent argument that we have legal cover for military action.”[^96]

 ## Mr Blair's speech to the Labour Party Conference, 1 October 2002